elizad/bidtest-app-eliza/client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App].
+It using the local mongo db so it need to had the sever part open, preferable running in parallel for the best speed of bids api

 ## Available Scripts